 Instructional Design Models for eLearning

-Robert Gagne’s nine principles provide a strong framework for creating eLearning content but represent just one of many instructional design models available today.
+RRobert Gagne’s nine principles provide a strong framework for creating eLearning content, but represent just one of many instructional design models available today.
+Below are several well-known models that can guide e-learning content instructional design for various needs:

 Gagne’s Nine Events of Learning